DoubleU-ANG/CASA0015_Mobile_System/README.md

 <img src="storyboard/P3.jpg" height="300em" />

-And then, she open the 'Home Window Assistance' app in her phone, and try to close the windows.
+And then, she open the 'Home Window Assistance' app in her phone, and check the room data and try to close the windows.

 <img src="storyboard/P4.jpg" height="300em" />